 - We love the voices of newer, including first-time, writers.

 - If your article is published already somewhere else, then please do not ask us to publish it here.

 - Send your articles in either Word, a text file, in the email body, or as a Google doc.
 Include any images that go with the article.
 Please do not send us PDF files.
 If you have no other choice, then we may consider PDF, but no guarantees.

 - Format your articles reasonably well.
-We are not your copy or line editors.
-Email your articles to: email@example.com.
+We cannot copy or line edit your articles.